 “Maybe prayer isn’t the way in which we manipulate God but is simply the posture in which we finally become worn down by God’s persistence—God’s persistence in loving us.
 God’s persistence in forgiving and being known.
 And God’s persistence in being faithful and always, always, always bringing life out of death.” ~Nadia Bolz-Weber

-ABOUT: The Reverend Shannon Johnson Kershner grew up in the manse of the First Presbyterian Church of Waco, Texas—the daughter of Jimmie and Sherry Johnson, a Presbyterian pastor and a school teacher.
+The Rev. Shannon Johnson Kershner (MDiv ’99) grew up in the manse of the First Presbyterian Church of Waco, Texas—the daughter of Jimmie and Sherry Johnson, a Presbyterian pastor and a school teacher.

 She graduated with a Bachelor of Arts degree from Trinity University in San Antonio and went on to receive a Master of Divinity from Columbia Theological Seminary in Decatur, Georgia, where she was awarded the Columbia Leadership Award for demonstrating the greatest potential for future leadership within the Presbyterian Church (USA).

 At a March 2, 2014, congregational meeting, the members of Fourth Presbyterian Church voted enthusiastically and resoundingly to call Shannon Johnson Kershner to be their next Pastor.

 Shannon is a member of the strategy team of the NEXT Church movement in the PCUSA.
 As Shannon describes it, “NEXT Church is an organic movement within the PCUSA that began when some pastors got together for honest conversation about what might be next for our denomination. . . .
 NEXT is committed to encouraging healthy tissue in the life of the church.
 We are committed to strengthening relationships between healthy leaders in our denomination, as well as between congregations.
 We desire to be a platform for folks who are doing innovative and good ministry to tell their story so that all of us can learn from it.”